sorentwo/readthis/README.md

 ### Marshalling

 Readthis uses Ruby's `Marshal` module for dumping and loading all values by default.
-This isn't always the fastest option, depending on your use case it may be desirable to use a faster but less flexible marshaller.
+This isn't always the fastest option, and depending on your use case it may be desirable to use a faster but less flexible marshaller.

 Use Oj for JSON marshalling, extremely fast, but supports limited types: